-You can show up in the world and solve problems that you care about.
-You can build your business with a purpose, a real mission.
+You can show up in the world and solve problems you care about.
+You can build your business with a purpose, and a real mission.

-Read this article for a more detailed look into the process of finding your niche.
+Read this article for a more detailed look into finding your niche.

 Ignore the Siren-call of Money-First Marketers